On Soft Clustering For Correlation Estimators: Algorithm Overview

 \section{Algorithm Overview}

-In this section, we outline our algorithm used to estimate correlations.
-Our algorithm has two variants, one geared toward estimating clustering uncertainties and the other towards differentiability.
-Two variants are needed because estimating cluster uncertainty requires sampling, which is incompatible with differentiation.
+In this section, we outline our algorithms used to estimate correlations.
+Our algorithm has three variants, one geared toward estimating clustering uncertainties and the other two towards differentiability.
+Variations on the algorithm geared toward estimating clustering uncertainties are needed because estimating uncertainty requires sampling, which is incompatible with differentiation.
 There are a variety of ways to adapt sampling to be a differentiable process, which we explore in depth in \S\ref{sec:differentiability}.
 Throughout this work, we use most of the formalism laid out in \cite{bezdek1984fcm}.
 Our formalism differs in that it uses a distance function to compute angular distances on the sky rather than using a matrix to define a norm.
 We also define the quantity matrix, which allows us incorporate the quantities we wish to correlate into the original formalism.
 For details on the fuzzy sets formalism, see \cite{zadeh1965fuzzy} and \cite[page 38,][]{aluffi2021algebra}.
 Algorithm 1 first uses K-means$++$ \citep{kapoor2017comparative} to initialize a series of cluster centers.
 This algorithm adds initial cluster centers sequentially by considering the distances to centers that have already been determined.
 This initialization has been shown to help clustering algorithms and is better than choosing initial cluster centers at random \citep{kapoor2017comparative}.
 We next use the fuzzy-c-means algorithm \citep{bezdek1984fcm} to obtain final cluster centers and weight assignments that minimize the functional

 where \begin{itemize} \item $Y = \left\{y_1, \hdots, y_n\right\}$ are the object positions, \item $c$ is the number of clusters in $Y$; $2 \leq c < n$, \item $m$ is the weighting exponent (or fuzziness); $1 \leq m < \infty$, \item $U$ is the fuzzy c-partition of $Y$; $U \in \mathbb{R}^{c \times N}$ \item $v = (v_1, \hdots v_c)$ is a vector of centers, \item $v_i = (v_{i1}, \hdots, v_{in})$, is the center of cluster $i$. \end{itemize}